uSpeedo/product/docs/legal/privatePolicy.md

 ### Rights to personal data

-You can request UM to access your personal data that we have collected.
-If the data contains incorrect information, you may request UM to correct and/or supplement such data.
+You can request uSpeedo to access your personal data that we have collected.
+If the data contains incorrect information, you may request uSpeedo to correct and/or supplement such data.
 You may also request to restrict the processing, delete and/or receive your personal data.
-Furthermore, you may contact UM at any time to object to the processing of your personal data.
+Furthermore, you may contact uSpeedo at any time to object to the processing of your personal data.
 If you receive a marketing e-mail from us, you will be given an opportunity to unsubscribe at the bottom of each e-mail.

 ### Security measures

-UM attaches great importance to the security and integrity of its platform.
-Our IT department is active 24/7 to monitor security and UM meets the requirements for appropriate technical and organizational measures to ensure a risk-appropriate level of security.
-UM has implemented administrative, physical, and technical safeguards to help protect the personal data that we transmit and maintain.
+uSpeedo attaches great importance to the security and integrity of its platform.
+Our IT department is active 24/7 to monitor security and uSpeedo meets the requirements for appropriate technical and organizational measures to ensure a risk-appropriate level of security. uSpeedo has implemented administrative, physical, and technical safeguards to help protect the personal data that we transmit and maintain.
 However, no system or service can provide a 100% guarantee of security, especially a service that relies upon the public internet.
 Therefore, you acknowledge the risk that third parties may gain unauthorized access to your information.
 Keep your account password secret and please let us know immediately if you think your password was compromised.
 Remember, you are responsible for any activity under your account using your account password or other credentials.
 All data is processed and stored in our own data center.
 The data center is located in the Hong Kong.
 More information about security can be found on [our website](https://uspeedo.com/).

 ### Social Media

-UM is not responsible for the processing of personal data when you visit UM company pages on social media websites like Facebook, Twitter, LinkedIn etc. or use other content that is not on our website or domain.
+uSpeedo is not responsible for the processing of personal data when you visit uSpeedo company pages on social media websites like Facebook, Twitter, LinkedIn etc. or use other content that is not on our website or domain.
 The privacy policies and notices of those websites apply thereto and we advise you to take notice of those described statements and content of any linked sites that you visit.

 ### Changes to Privacy Policy

-UM reserves the right to change this Privacy Policy.
+uSpeedo reserves the right to change this Privacy Policy.
 We therefore advise you to check this page regularly to see if any changes have been made.

 ### Contact